JNRowe/jnrowe.github.io/office_hours.rst

 Updates - 2019-01-15
 --------------------

-So, I’ve just completed my second appointments, and it seems to be working out okay.
+So, I’ve just completed my second appointment, and it seems to be working out okay.
 Both have been fun(at least for me), and I’m planning on continuing this experiment for a little while longer.
 Do get in touch!